Cleaning the ocean,

 Every pound pulled is documented and tracked

-We take our cleanup operations seriously and always go the extra mile to ensure our crews are efficient and effective.
+We take our cleanup operations seriously and always go the extra mile to ensure our crews are maximizing their impact.
 That’s why we document and track each and every pound of trash we recover.

 We’ve outlined the entire process so you can see exactly what steps our captains and crews take to document the trash they recover during each cleanup mission.
 The entire process is audited and verified quarterly by the Better Business Bureau.